amized/react-sequencer/README.md

 #### `runOnMount: Boolean `

-Whether or not to run the 'in' sequence when the component mounts.
+Whether or not to run the `in` sequence when the component mounts.

 #### `unmountOnExit: Boolean `